 After attending the Jewish Theological Seminary of America Cantors Institute, he received his Juris Doctor degree from Washington University School of Law in St. Louis.
 Since the age of 18, he has officiated as the High Holy Day hazzan at various congregations throughout the United States and Canada; including nine years at the prestigious Sutton Place Synagogue in New York City.
 As chairman of the Cantors Assembly’s Ambassador Program Committee, he led services and lectured on Jewish music throughout North America.
 He has also been the hazzan in residence at 6 week-long Imun adult education programs for lay leaders of congregations.
-From 1999 to 2003, Hazzan Shalowitz served as the hazzan for Passover at the Radisson-Deauville in Miami Beach; and for eight years as the hazzan for Passover cruises in the Caribbean.
+From 1999 to 2003, Hazzan Shalowitz served as the hazzan for Passover at the Radisson-Deauville in Miami Beach; and from 2004 to 2012, as the hazzan for Passover cruises in the Caribbean.

 He is the past-president of the St. Louis Circle of Jewish Music, the past-President of the Bar Association of Metropolitan St. Louis (BAMSL) and the St. Louis Bar Foundation; served on the Board of Governors of the Missouri Bar; and served as Vice President of the Midwest Jewish Congress.